 This course teaches students a wide range of practical and creative techniques and skills related to developing functional and aesthetically pleasing products.
 Students will be inspired by the work of a range of current and historical product designers such as Alberto Alessi, Bethan Gray and George Nelson.

 Students spend 12 weeks in either year 7 or 8 studying this subject.
-They learn and practice a variety of practical skills in the creation of dishes such as pasta salad, chilli con carne and bread.
-In order to produce these dishes it is vital that they have a good knowledge of food hygiene and safety as well as how to work safely in the food preparation area.
-In order to help make healthy food choices, students learn about nutrition and Eatwell guide as well as the basics of food provenance and sustainability.
+They learn and practice a variety of food preparation skills in the creation of dishes such as pasta salad, chilli con carne and bread.
+In order to produce these dishes it is vital that they have a good knowledge of food hygiene and safety, including food handling, avoiding cross contamination and key temperatures.
+Students will also learn how to work safely in the food preparation area.
+Student develop an understanding of how to make healthy food choices through learning about the Eatwell Guide and nutrition.
+In addition to this, they have an introduction to food provenance and sustainability.

 Year 9 & 10

 Current Ofqual regulations stipulate that all GCSE assessment in food preparation and nutrition takes place in year 11.
 Therefore in years 9 and 10 we lay the foundations.
 Students delve deeper into food and nutrition, finding out more about nutrition related illness and the dietary requirements of people at different life stages.
 Building on their knowledge of food hygiene and safety, we now look at microorganisms and how they can be used for our benefit as well as how to prevent the spread of pathogenic bacteria.
 Students also consider factors affecting food choices and look at how the food we eat is produced and its impact on the environment.
 An interest in science is an asset as students look into the chemical and functional qualities of the food we eat.